 String theory is probably one of the strongest candidates on our list, as it is one of the most-explored potential theories of everything.
 You may have heard of it before in pop culture, or perhaps you have a friend who loves talking about it when drunk.

 Though radical, the idea is an elegant approach to the conundrums mentioned above.
 However, there are multiple issues with string theory.
-We are going to focus on two big ones.
+We are going to focus on two.